duhnnie/Muxie-Desktop-Releases/README.md

 ## Downloading Releases

-To download the latest version of MusicDex:
+To download the latest version of Muxie:

-1. Go to the [Releases](https://github.com/duhnnie/MusicDex-Desktop-Releases/releases) section of the repository.
+1. Go to the [Releases](https://github.com/duhnnie/Muxie-Desktop-Releases/releases) section of the repository.
 2. Choose the latest release

 ---

 If you have any questions, feel free to contact us or open an issue.
-Thank you for using MusicDex, and we appreciate your feedback!
+Thank you for using Muxie, and we appreciate your feedback!